prebid/Prebid.js/governance.md

 - **Contributor:** Any individual who contributes code that is subsequently merged to the project.
 Contributed code is governed by the Prebid.js [license](https://github.com/prebid/Prebid.js/blob/master/LICENSE).
 - **Core & Review Team Member:** An individual contributor who has been appointed by the Tech Lead on the project to maintain it and further it’s stated goals.
 - **Identity Team Member:** An individual contributor who has been appointed by the Identity PMC to review and maintain the identity modules and further the PMC stated goals.
-- **Tech Lead:** The Tech Lead is responsible for overall technical direction of the project & serves as the PMC committee chair.
+- **Tech Lead:** The Tech Lead is responsible for overall technical direction of the project & serves as the PMC chair.
 The Tech Lead will work closely with Core Team members to facilitate development and further the project goals.

 The Core team is currently visible at https://github.com/orgs/prebid/teams/core/members to project members.